wangjinweige6923/gPSD-Net/README.md

-gPSD-Net: Fusion of Grayscale Intensity and Pixel Difference with Spatial Dependency Awareness for Retinal Vessel Segmentation
+GPSD-Net: Fusion of Grayscale Intensity and Pixel Difference with Spatial Dependency Awareness for Retinal Vessel Segmentation

 ![fig1](fig1.png)